 SDG 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all Target 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment Explanation The fund avoids sectors with a high risk of poor labour conditions, such as agriculture, mining and the sex industry.
 In addition, we check whether companies meet the sustainability criteria concerning human rights in general: equal treatment and non-discrimination, child labour, forced labour, freedom to belong to a trade union, a safe and secure working environment and a living wage.
-SDG 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation 9 MERISTRY, PRODUCTION AND INFRASTRUCTURE Target 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with resource-use efficiency and greater adoption of clean and environmentally sound tech and industrial processes, with all countries taking action in accordance with their respectabilities. nologies Explanation The fund invests in listed companies that apply clean, environmentally-friendly technol exclude and avoid non-sustainable activities.
-For example, the fund does not invest in fuel sector, waste processors which primarily dump waste, and producers of combustic engines.
-It does invest in public transport and in telecommunications and software cor In addition, we check whether companies meet our guidelines in respect of environmentally, deforestation, change of land use, introduction of exotic species, overexploitation pollution. the fossil on mpanies. ental CDC 42 SDG 12 Ensure sustainable consumption and production patterns 12 CONSUMPTION AND PRODUCTION Target 12.6 Encourage companies, especially large and transnational companies, to adopt sustain practices and to integrate sustainability information into their reporting cycle able Explanation We review the companies in the fund at least once every four years on the aspects of management, human rights, biodiversity, climate and supply chain policy.
-During this reconsider sector risks, high-risk countries, policy documents and company performance addition, we may engage with companies.
-SDG 13 Take urgent action to combat climate change and its impacts 13 CLIMATE ACTION Target 13.2 Integrate climate change measures into national policies, strategies and planning.
+SDG 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.4 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities.
+Explanation The fund invests in listed companies that apply clean, environmentally-friendly technologies.
+We exclude and avoid non-sustainable activities.
+For example, the fund does not invest in the fossil fuel sector, waste processors which primarily dump waste, and producers of combustion engines.
+It does invest in public transport and in telecommunications and software companies.
+In addition, we check whether companies meet our guidelines in respect of environmental policy, deforestation, change of land use, introduction of exotic species, overexploitation and pollution.
+SDG 12 Ensure sustainable consumption and production patterns 12 EXAMPLE Target 12.6 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle Explanation We review the companies in the fund at least once every four years on the aspects of management, human rights, biodiversity, climate and supply chain policy.
+During this review, we consider sector risks, high-risk countries, policy documents and company performance.
+In addition, we may engage with companies.
+SDG 13 Take urgent action to combat climate change and its impacts 13 CLIMATE 13 CLIMATE 13 CLIMATE Target 13.2 Integrate climate change measures into national policies, strategies and planning.
 Explanation We exclude polluting sectors from the fund and avoid them.
 We assess the policy and performance of companies in areas such as deforestation and change of land use.